Hard Gel Vs Builder Gel

 3. Natural & Durable

 Hard gel can look underwhelming at first.
-It may look thick and chunky during the application, but it needs to cure under a UV light before you manipulate it into the perfect shape.
+It may appear thick and chunky during application, but it needs to cure under UV light before you manipulate it into the perfect shape.

-Afterward, you or a nail tech will file down hard gel to match your natural plates.
+Afterwards, you or a nail tech will file down the hard gel to match your natural plates.

 Cons Of Hard Gel

-Hard gel doesn’t have an easy removal technique; removing them incorrectly can cause damage.
+Hard gel doesn’t have an easy removal technique; removing it incorrectly can cause damage.

 1. Not Ideal For Beginners